A State-Space Perspective on Modelling and Inference for Online Skill Rating: Methods

-For inference, we can follow the procedure described in \cite{rimella2022exploiting}, which is well-suited to our highly-localised observation model.
-For filtering, at time $k$ we can perform the same steps described in Section \ref{sec:pairwise_updates}, which in the fHMM scenario can be implemented in closed form via simple linear algebra operations, representing the filtering laws as normalised probability (row) vectors of length $S$.

-Smoothing follows from observing that both the filtering distributions and the transition kernel factorise across players.
-That is, the equations in Section \ref{sec:smoothing} can be applied exactly through matrix multiplications and independently on each player.
+Computationally efficient filtering and smoothing follow from observing that both the filtering distributions and the transition kernel factorise across players, as in \cite{rimella2022exploiting}.
+That is, the equations in Section \ref{sec:smoothing} can be implemented in closed form via simple linear algebra operations.

 Parameter estimation can be performed through the EM algorithm.
-For parameters not associated to the dynamical model, the $\mathbf{Q}$ function can be formed using only the marginal smoothing laws $\mathrm{Smooth}_{k \mid K}^i$, which are available at a cost of $\bigOh(S^2)$.
+For parameters not associated with the dynamical model, the $\mathbf{Q}$ function can be formed using only the marginal smoothing laws $\mathrm{Smooth}_{k \mid K}^i$, which are available at a cost of $\bigOh(S^2)$.
 EM updates for the dynamical parameter $\tau_d$ instead require joint laws of the form $\mathrm{Smooth}_{k, k + 1 \mid K}^i$, which are more costly to assemble; we thus opt to instead update $\tau_d$ by a cheaper gradient ascent step.
-See the supplementary material for additional information on how we conduct filtering, smoothing and parameter estimation in this model.